tomuthu-engineer/netflix_clone/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-3.Make your changes and test thoroughly.
+- Make your changes and test thoroughly.
-4.Commit your changes with descriptive commit messages.
+- Commit your changes with descriptive commit messages.
-5.Push your branch to your fork and submit a pull request.
+- Push your branch to your fork and submit a pull request.